Infectious-Diseases-Data-Observatory/worlddatr/README.md

 head(world_map)
 ```

-A vignette demonstrating the package can be found [here.](https://infectious-diseases-data-observatory.github.io/worlddatr/articles/worlddatr.html)
+A vignette demonstrating the package can be found on the [package website.](https://infectious-diseases-data-observatory.github.io/worlddatr/articles/worlddatr.html)

 ## Citation